core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Then, the clients either set up the multicast address and group observation for listening to multicast notifications (if able to directly do so), or rely on a proxy to do so on their behalf (see {{intermediaries}} and {{intermediaries-e2e-security}}).

-If Group OSCORE is used to protect the group observation (see {{sec-secured-notifications}}) and the OSCORE group supports the concept of Deterministic Client {{I-D.amsuess-core-cachable-oscore}}, then the server and each client in the OSCORE group can also independently compute the protected phantom observation request.
+If Group OSCORE is used to protect the group observation (see {{sec-secured-notifications}}) and the OSCORE group supports the concept of Deterministic Client {{I-D.ietf-core-cacheable-oscore}}, then the server and each client in the OSCORE group can also independently compute the protected phantom observation request.

 In such a case, the unprotected version of the phantom observation request can be made available to the clients as a smaller, plain CoAP message.
 As above, this can be pre-configured on the clients, or they can obtain it through dedicated means (see {{appendix-different-sources}}).
-In either case, the clients and the server can independently protect the plain CoAP message by using the approach defined in {{Section 3 of I-D.amsuess-core-cachable-oscore}}, thus all computing the same protected deterministic request.
+In either case, the clients and the server can independently protect the plain CoAP message by using the approach defined in {{Section 3 of I-D.ietf-core-cacheable-oscore}}, thus all computing the same protected deterministic request.
 The latter is used as the actual phantom observation request that the protected multicast notifications will match under the group observation in question.

 When receiving the deterministic request, the server can clearly understand what is happening.
 In fact, as the result of an early check, the server recognizes the phantom request among the stored ones.
 This relies on a byte-by-byte comparison of the incoming message minus the transport-related fields, i.e., by considering only: i) the outer REST code; ii) the outer options; and iii) the ciphertext from the message payload.

 If the server recognizes the received deterministic request as one of its self-generated deterministic phantom requests, then the server does not perform any Group OSCORE processing on it.
 This opens for replying with an unprotected response, although not indicating any OSCORE-related error.
 In particular, the server MUST reply with an informative response that MUST NOT be protected.
 If a proxy is deployed between the clients and the server, the proxy is thus able to retrieve from the informative response everything needed to set itself as an observer in the group observation and to start listening to multicast notifications.

 If relying on a proxy, each client sends the deterministic request to the proxy as a ticket request (see {{intermediaries-e2e-security}}).
 However, differently from what is defined in {{intermediaries-e2e-security}} where the ticket request is not a deterministic request, the clients do not include a Listen-to-Multicast-Responses Option.
 This results in the proxy forwarding the ticket request (i.e., the phantom observation request) to the server and obtaining the information required to listen to multicast notifications, unless the proxy has already set itself to do so.
-Also, the proxy will be able to serve multicast notifications from its cache as per {{I-D.amsuess-core-cachable-oscore}}.
+Also, the proxy will be able to serve multicast notifications from its cache as per {{I-D.ietf-core-cacheable-oscore}}.
 An example considering such a setup is shown in {{intermediaries-example-e2e-security-det}}.

 Note that the phantom registration request is, in terms of transport-independent information, identical to the same deterministic request possibly sent by each client (e.g., if a proxy is deployed).
 Thus, if the server receives such a phantom registration request, the informative response may omit the 'ph_req' parameter (see {{ssec-server-side-informative}}).
 If a client receives an informative response that includes the 'ph_req' parameter and this specifies transport-independent information different from the one of the sent deterministic request, then the client considers the informative response malformed.